-Last year, on Natalia’s first birthday I had made a small honey cake for the three of us and I bought a large one for our guests.
+Last year, on my daughter's first birthday I had made a small honey cake for the three of us and I bought a large one for our guests.
 I had used my recipe for banana bread which I have tried with success a lot of times and I was confident about and I added the lemon cream from Ari’s lemonpie recipe which was also tried and very yummy.

 I knew I wanted to use the banana bread as the cake’s base but I needed a cream too.

 And thus the adventure begins!
 If you search the internet for a sugar free vanilla cream you will find a lot of recipes using stevia or other artificial sweeteners I wasn’t willing to use.
 I only use dates, apples, bananas and honey as sweeteners in my recipes and they weren’t a lot of these to go around.

 I was able to find an interesting looking cream a blogger made out of white beans.
 It did sound weird but her blog gets such raving reviews I decided to try it.
 Only to toss half a kg of organically grown white beans to the bin.
 I mean come on!
 I am a freaking chemist!
 I know how to follow a recipe to a T!
 How could you eat that thing and call it delicious?
 It was chilled white beans in a puree form for crying out loud!

 Anyway, been there before, and learned this lesson well.
 I am only going to use Aris’ recipes from now on and that’s that!
 Rant over.

 So I decided to go an unconventional road and try to recreate a favorite taste of my youth, only sugar free.
 I will not lie to you.
 It wasn’t easy!
 I am not a seasoned cook when it comes to such things and without a set recipe (and obviously some times even with that too) I fail!
 But I was determined to do it right!